 In part 1 of Everything You Need To Know About Influencer Marketing, we looked at the basics, why it’s effective and how it has taken the marketing industry by storm.
-Now we are going to look at how you can implement influencer marketing into your own strategy.
+Now we are going to look at how you can build influencer marketing into your campaign strategies.
 With some tips, tools and warnings you should be well on your way to harnessing the power of influencers for yourself.

 Where to Find Influencers